Eyes / Vision

 - Have a balanced diet: eat more cereal, grains, vegetables and fruits as well as a moderate amount of meat, but eat less fat.

-- Eat food rich in vitamin A (e.g. tomatoes and carrots) since it is good for your eyesight.
+- Eat food rich in vitamin A (e.g. tomatoes and carrots) which is good for your eyesight.

 - Have adequate sleep to rest your eyes.

 - Have vision test once a year.
-Wear glasses if myopia affect your academic performance or daily activities.
+Wear glasses if myopia affects your academic performance or daily activities.

-- Wearing glasses make your vision clearer but it cannot help to cure or prevent myopia from worsening.
-On the contrary, not wearing properly prescribed spectacles will further affect your ability to see and your academic performance will suffer.
+- Wearing glasses make your vision clearer but it cannot cure or prevent myopia from worsening.
+On the contrary, not wearing properly prescribed spectacles will affect your vision and academic performance.